MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-data-connector.md

 * Starting in Azure Data Explorer web UI and then pasting the data in Power BI Desktop.
 * Starting directly in Power BI Desktop and then adding the Azure Data Explorer connector.

+To demonstrate how to use Azure Data Explorer data in Power BI, we'll be using the StormEvents table from our [help cluster](https://help.kusto.windows.net/) as an example database for the following steps.

 # [Web UI](#tab/web-ui/)

 1. In the Azure Data Explorer web UI, on the left menu, select **Query**, and then select the database with your data.
-For example, connect to [our help cluster](https://help.kusto.windows.net/) and select the **Samples** database.
 1. Create a query and select it.
 For example, the following query from the **Samples** > **StormEvents** table, returns storm events that caused the most crop damage:

     ```Kusto